-- If they have an owing balance after the first day of class - If new charges are assessed after the academic term has started and are not paid within 30 days

-Student Financial Services will contact by email and/or by telephone, students failing to pay in full by the first day of class or 30 days after new charges are assessed during an academic term.
-Campus registered mail and Northwest University personnel may also contact the student.
+- If they have an owing balance after the first day of class - If new charges are assessed after the academic term has started and are not paid within 30 days Student Financial Services will contact by email and/or by telephone, students failing to pay in full by the first day of class or 30 days after new charges are assessed during an academic term.
 Efforts to communicate will be made for a period of approximately 45 days.